create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **supportedProfiles**: ProfileInfoArray

 Returns the list of all profiles that are supported by this browser.
-This property is read only.
+This property is read-only.

 #### **supportedComponents**: ComponentInfoArray

 Returns a list of all components that are supported by this browser.
-This property is read only.
+This property is read-only.

 #### **concreteNodes**: ConcreteNodesArray

 Returns a list of all concrete node classes that are supported by this browser.
-This property is read only.
+This property is read-only.

 #### **abstractNodes**: AbstractNodesArray

 Returns a list of all abstract node classes that are supported by this browser.
-This property is read only.
+This property is read-only.

 #### **baseURL**: string
 {: .writable }